ZGXaimware/Aimware-DangerZone-Lua/README.md

 Note:I have hard coded <br />
 1.smg hitchance, due to smg need different value(like bizon,mac10 need low,and mp9,mp7 for high hitchance)<br />
-2.static fov 23,For your acc safety,i'm highly recommend you not change the value,and keep "SmoothAim" on (Aimstep).I have banned for lots of acc due to high fov.<br />
+2.static fov 15,For your acc safety,i'm highly recommend you not change the value,and keep "SmoothAim" on (Aimstep)<br />
 3.force set shotgun baim(Headshot is very hard before you being killed)<br />
 4.force set sniper baim (this mode awp cant get too much ammo and HS miss will LOSE your winner chance rate)<br />
 WARNING:IF YOU WANT USE HIGH FOV you can turn off AimSmooth and FOV will be dynamic that you could always hit cloest ENEMY.(abandon function but still work)<br />